danfmaia/CodeQuery-API/README.md

   }
   ```

-  - **500 Internal Server Error**: If there’s a failure in reading a file due to permissions, encoding issues, or other OS-level errors.
+  - **500 Internal Server Error**: If there's a failure in reading a file due to permissions, encoding issues, or other OS-level errors.

   **Example Error Response**: